Money and relationships: the mistake every couple makes when talking about money and how to fix it

 What Did You Learn About Money in Childhood, and How Does It Impact Your Relationships Today?

 When you think about money, what feelings arise?
 Does it symbolize security and peace of mind, or does it stir up stress, fear, or limitation?
-For many of us, money represents far more than numbers—it’s a deeply emotional language that profoundly shapes our lives, including our romantic relationships.
+For many, money represents far more than numbers—it’s a deeply emotional language that profoundly shapes our lives, including our romantic relationships.

-The messages about money we absorb in childhood are incredibly powerful.
-They influence our mindset, financial behavior, and the way we communicate with our partners.
+The emotional impact of the money lessons we absorb in childhood is profound.
+These lessons shape our mindset, financial behavior, and communication with our partners in adulthood.

 Childhood Money Lessons: Yoni and Yael’s Story

-Yoni and Yael (pseudonyms), a couple in their 40s, came to therapy because of recurring arguments about money.
+Yoni and Yael (pseudonyms), a couple in their 40s, sought therapy due to recurring financial disputes.

 Sitting beside her, Yoni added, “I feel like I have to carry everything on my shoulders.
 If I let go for even a moment, everything will collapse.”

 For Yoni, money represented security.
 For Yael, it symbolized freedom and joy.
-Their contrasting perspectives stemmed directly from the households they grew up in.
+Their contrasting perspectives stemmed directly from the households in which they grew up.

 Talking about money in relationships: Why Is Talking About Money So Challenging for Couples?